seinecle/blog/_posts/2025-08-17-more-thoughts-on-ai-software-development.md

 -> you never leave the app, it is all integrated in one place.

-**But in practice and despite all of this, the tasks we perform often quickly require some basic information handling that is not available in the ChatGPT environnment:**
+**<u>Yet in practice and despite all of this</u>, the tasks we perform often quickly require some basic information handling that is not available in the ChatGPT environnment:**

-- search, filtering, sorting, renaming, formatting, "undo", ...
+-> search, filtering, sorting, renaming, formatting, "undo", ...

-These tasks are often perceived to be so elementary that they are situated at the periphery of the value proposition of any given software.
+These tasks are perceived to be so elementary that they are almost invisible, situated at the periphery of the value proposition of any given software.
 Yet they are the reason we leave a chatgpt conversation and come back to a "regular" desktop application.
 Because it "is easier and quicker" to conduct these tasks there.

-To illustrate : ChatGPT generates text, for sure.
-Yet we still copy paste the results to Word and take some time formatting and doing some revisions there.
+To illustrate: ChatGPT generates text, for sure.
+And it can format it thanks to [markdown](https://daringfireball.net/projects/markdown/), yes indeed.
+Yet we still copy paste the results to Microsoft Word and take some time to format and polish the result.
 If the final destination of the text is a Powerpoint document, there is even more intense steps of reformatting, as anyone who tried would agree.

 ## 3. Offer interfaces designed for the task at hand